seanmcadam/octovpn/README.md

 Sites(s) - maintains a set of connections, tracks best path to target

-Channel(s) - track connection performance and status details,
+Channel(s) - track connection performance and link status details,

 Connection(s) - maintans and monitors connectivity

-Protocol - Establishes connectivity to or from a target system
+Network - Establishes connectivity to or from a target system